cchudzicki-ocw-testing/11.165-fall-2022/content/resources/ocw_11165_lecture15_2022oct29_mp4.md

     \ comments are not allowed and may be removed.
 More details at https://ocw.mit.edu/comments."
   youtube_id: pCR98Hv-HUk
 ---
-In this video, Prof. Hsu discusses the history of the electrification of cities, along with the current state of electrity supply systems worldwide.
+In this video, Prof. Hsu discusses the history of the electrification of cities, along with the current state of electricity supply systems worldwide.